filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ---
 title: "Lotus components"
 description: "Lotus is the software reference implementation written by Protocol Labs to interact with the Filecoin blockchain."
 lead: "Lotus is the reference implementation for the Filecoin network written in Go and maintained by [Protocol Labs](https://protocol.ai).
-Understanding these components is necessary in understanding subsequent sections on sealing, and what it means to build a well-balanced Storage Provider architecture."
+Understanding these components is necessary in understanding subsequent sections on sealing, and what it means to build a well-balanced storage provider architecture."
 draft: false
 images: []
 type: docs